Jaccard similarity

 Terms from Artificial Intelligence: humans at the heart of algorithms

-Jaccard similarity is a measure of similarity between two doucuments.
-The Jaccard similarity to compare two documents, doc1 and doc2, works on the bag of words (say words1 and words2), and then calculates
+Jaccard similarity is a measure of similarity between two documents.
+Given two documents, doc1 and doc2, the Jaccard similarity uses on the bag of words in each (say words1 and words2), and then calculates

 | words1 ∩ words2 | / | words1 ∪ words2 |